adrianyau/Final-Capstone-Project/README.md

          - Performance
          - Inflation
          - Market Competitiveness
   - Stock Options are a form of compensation for employees to purchase a number of company's shares.
-It encourages employees to work productively to boost the company's stock value and stay long with the company for further benefits to their stock options.
+It encourages employees to work productively to boost the company's stock value and stay longer with the company for further benefits to their stock options.
      - Stock Option Levels:
        - 0: None
          - Minimal to no stock options with focus on base salary and other benefits for new employees